pkimes/sigclust2/README.md

 _Journal of the American Statistical Association_, 103(483).
 * Huang H, Liu Y, Yuan M, and Marron JS.
 (2014).
 "Statistical significance of clustering using soft thresholding." _Journal of Computational and Graphical Statistics_, pre-print.
-* Kimes P, Hayes DN, Liu Y, and Marron JS.
+* Kimes PK, Hayes DN, Liu Y, and Marron JS.
 "Statistical significance for hierarchical clustering." _submitting soon!_